mcwilk/Django_budget_tracker/README.md

 Database: PostgreSQL

 Demo available on: https://mcwilk-budget-app.herokuapp.com/ .
-To check all available functions you can login as:
+To check all how it works you can create new account via register panel or login as:
 - Username: user
 - Password: iuytrewq